Ensemble-localized Kernel Density Estimation with Applications to the Ensemble Gaussian Mixture Filter: Ensemble-localized Kernel density estimation

 The next consideration is the choice of covariance matrix $S_i$.
 If our ensemble $\*X$ is finite, then it is impractical to choose $S_i$ to be arbitrarily small, thus the aim is to find a formula for $S_i$ that tends towards zero as the ensemble size grows, but still encapsulates numerically useful information about the distribution from the finite ensemble.

 As our aim is to limit the impact of far away samples and only consider the impact of local samples, we choose,

 where the scalar `radius', $r_i$ is chosen such that the weights~\cref{eq:weights} are meaningful in some sense.
-To that end we again take inspiration from Kernel density estimation literature~\cite{silverman2018density} and from the ensemble transform particle filter~\cite{reich2013nonparametric} in determining the localization radius.
+To that end we again take inspiration from Kernel density estimation literature~\citep{silverman2018density} and from the ensemble transform particle filter~\citep{reich2013nonparametric} in determining the localization radius.
 For the $i$th particle, take the distance to the $\sqrt{N}$th (rounded) nearest neighbor according to some distance $d(i,k)$, and call it $d_i$.
-This idea is loosely based on the use of inter-particle distance in the ensemble transform particle filter (ETPF)~\cite{reich2013nonparametric}, though in the ETPF the inter-particle distance is used to solve an optimal transport problem.
+This idea is loosely based on the use of inter-particle distance in the ensemble transform particle filter (ETPF)~\citep{reich2013nonparametric}, though in the ETPF the inter-particle distance is used to solve an optimal transport problem.
 We take the localization radius to be a scaling of this distance,

-where $s_r$ is the radius scaling factor (in this work taken to be $s_r = 1$.
+where $s_r$ is the radius scaling factor (in this work taken to be $s_r = 1$).
 Thus the covariance $S_i$ should converge to $0$ as $N\to\infty$ in probability, as long as the distribution of interest has connected support.
+The above procedure is a modification of the one used in~\citep{zucchelli2024bayesian}.